Call 24/7 For Immediate Help (281) 508-1352

 Advocates have weighed the benefits and risks of needle exchange programs in curbing HIV and Hepatitis C infections; as an opportunity to get drug dependent persons the help and care they need; and to provide an opportunity to transition these persons into treatment.

-The Director of the Office of National Drug Control Policy has praised needle exchange programs for its ability to reduce new infections and to create a point of contact for transitioning drug addicts into drug treatment programs.
+The Director of the Office of National Drug Control Policy has praised needle exchange programs for its ability to reduce new infections and to create a point of contact for transitioning drug addicts into treatment.
 There are approximately 200 needle exchange programs in 33 states that offer this support.
 The centers have strict rules and do not allow drug use within the proximity of the site and old needles must be exchanged for sterile ones.

 Some areas provide access to sterile needles through syringe services programs (SSPs) such as pharmacies that do not require a prescription or with a prescription through health care agencies.
 These programs are often established as part of an integrated approach to combat rising HIV infections and to reduce the spread of the Hepatitis C virus.
 Other benefits of needle exchange programs include: